zulip/zulip/docs/prod-requirements.md

 #### Operating System

-Only Ubuntu 14.04 Trusty is supported for running Zulip in production.
+Ubuntu 14.04 Trusty and Ubuntu 16.04 Xenial are supported for running Zulip in production.
 64-bit is recommended.

 #### Domain name